AlexYegupov/test-remark/README.md

-# Project documentation strategy hypotesis
+# Project documentation

-It's about a project documentation that is created mostly created by developer than someone else like a customer.
+It's about a project documentation that is created mostly by developer but can be improved by anyone else who can edit markdowns & commit to git.

 1. Create docs as a markdown files in project repository